pedrolabonia/pydavinci/README.md

 If you want to try out ``pydavinci`` with new Python versions for Resolve v18, use pip with the ``--ignore-requires-python`` flag.

-Note that while I did some quick tests, I can't guarantee everything works on Resolve v18.
+Note that while I did some quick tests, I can't guarantee everything works on Resolve v18 beta.
+Full testing will become available as further betas come through, and will be supported fully on the official release.

 ---